Slalom’s first CMO shares her insights on building a global brand, being a woman of color in leadership, and shaking things up.

 What attracted you to this role as Slalom's first Chief Marketing Officer?

 In my very first conversation with members of the search team, the questions they asked, the way they answered questions, the way they talked about the company—I felt like there was something different.
 I couldn't quite put my finger on it, but it intrigued me.

-Then as I talked to more people, I felt like this is a unique and different company, seeped in its purpose and values.
+Then as I talked to more people, I felt like this is a unique and different company, steeped in its purpose and values.
 Slalom is genuinely empathetic, and it's unusual to find a company that's fast-growing, so successful, and yet has such a strong connection to its values.

 And I felt like these are people I connect with.
 They are passionate, smart, humble, kind.
 We spend so much time working during our waking hours, I wanted to work with people that I really connected with and liked.

 Finally, looking for a transformative marketing opportunity was at the top of my list and as I looked at Slalom, I felt like this was a business that's bigger than the brand.
 I had not heard about Slalom and yet this is an almost $2B business.
 I thought, this is a marketer's dream.
 Here is an opportunity for me to work with a team and make the brand at least as big as the business, if not bigger—elevate marketing and help accelerate the growth.

 You've been in marketing for almost three decades, first with Procter & Gamble, then American Express, Chase, and most recently Russell Reynolds & Associates as CMO.
 What do you love about marketing?